Mania: Signs and symptoms

-Though the activities one participates in while in a manic state are not always negative, those with the potential to have negative outcomes are far more likely.
+Though the activities one participates in while in a manic state are not always negative, those with the potential to have negative outcomes are more common.

 If the person is concurrently depressed, they are said to be having a mixed episode.

-The World Health Organization's classification system defines a manic episode as one where mood is higher than the person's situation warrants and may vary from relaxed high spirits to barely controllable exuberance, is accompanied by hyperactivity, a compulsion to speak, a reduced sleep requirement, difficulty sustaining attention, and/or often increased distractibility.
+The World Health Organization's International Classification of Diseases (ICD) defines a manic episode as one where mood is higher than the person's situation warrants and may vary from relaxed high spirits to barely controllable exuberance, is accompanied by hyperactivity, a compulsion to speak, a reduced sleep requirement, difficulty sustaining attention, and/or often increased distractibility.
 Frequently, confidence and self-esteem are excessively enlarged, and grand, extravagant ideas are expressed.
 Behavior that is out-of-character and risky, foolish or inappropriate may result from a loss of normal social restraint.

 Some people also have physical symptoms, such as sweating, pacing, and weight loss.
 In full-blown mania, often the manic person will feel as though their goal(s) are of paramount importance, that there are no consequences, or that negative consequences would be minimal, and that they need not exercise restraint in the pursuit of what they are after.
 Hypomania is different, as it may cause little or no impairment in function.
 The hypomanic person's connection with the external world, and its standards of interaction, remain intact, although intensity of moods is heightened.
-But those with prolonged unresolved hypomania do run the risk of developing full mania, and may cross that "line" without even realizing they have done so.
+But those with prolonged unresolved hypomania do run the risk of developing full mania, and may do so without even realizing they have.

 One of the signature symptoms of mania (and to a lesser extent, hypomania) is what many have described as racing thoughts.
 These are usually instances in which the manic person is excessively distracted by objectively unimportant stimuli.
 This experience creates an absent-mindedness where the manic individual's thoughts totally preoccupy them, making them unable to keep track of time, or be aware of anything besides the flow of thoughts.
 Racing thoughts also interfere with the ability to fall asleep.